DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

  <p></p>

 ## 6) Future Work
-For further improvements could be done in the following fields:
+Further improvements could be done in the following fields:
 1. **Deep Neuronal Network**.
 Instead of three neuronal layers that are connected to the observation space vector, a *CNN* that is connected to the raw pixel display could be used.
 This would make the agent applicable for a wide field of games.
 More information you can find in this [paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).